 The grading scale used for student assessment is 1-10, with 1-4=Fail, 5-6.9=Good, 7-8.4=Very Good and 8.5-10=Excellent.
 Students' internship is evaluated qualitatively as successful/unsuccessful.
 Only courses evaluated quantitatively are taken into account for the final grade of the degree.
 The contribution of each course to the final grade of the degree depends on the ECTS units it is credited with.
 Each academic year consists of three examination periods: end-of-winter semester examination (January-February), end-of-spring semester examination (June-July) and September examination (i.e. a second-chance examination for both winter and spring semester courses).
-There is no need for course selection statement in order to participate in the examination periods of an academic year, this course should be again included in the course selection statement of the following academic year and the student is obliged to attend it for a second time along with any other responsibilities (attendance, papers, exercises etc.) in order to be entitled to participate in the exams.
+There is no need for course selection statement in order to participate in the examination period of September.
+However, if a student fails at a course during the examination periods of an academic year, this course should be again included in the course selection statement of the following academic year and the student is obliged to attend it for a second time along with any other responsibilities (attendance, papers, exercises etc.) in order to be entitled to participate in the exams.